couchbase/kv_engine/docs/rbac.md

               "bucket2": ["Read", "SimpleStats"]
            ],
            "privileges": ["BucketManagement"],
-           "type": "builtin"
+           "domain": "local"
         }
     }

 In the example above a user named `user1` is defined with access the buckets named `bucket1` and `bucket2`.
 For each of those two buckets there is an array of privileges allowed in that bucket.
 In addition to that the user have access to the `BucketManagement` privilege.
-The user is a `builtin` user.
+The user is a locally defined user.

 It is possible to specify "*" for the bucket name indicating all buckets.
 The system will first search for an exact match for a bucket and only